tonnylegacy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations:Here's a script that prints all possible combinations of two letters, except "oo" 13-print_float:Here's the script that prints a number with two decimal places
 100-decimal_to_hexadecim: Here's the script that converts a number from base 10 to base 16
+101-rot13: Here's the script that encodes and decodes text using the rot13 encryption